push-protocol/push-sdk/packages/socket/README.md

 | EVENTS.USER_SPAM_FEEDS | whenever a new spam notification is received by the user after the last socket connection   |
 | EVENT.CHAT_RECEIVED_MESSAGE | whenever a new message is received |

-### **NOTE on Addresses:**

-In any of the below methods (unless explicitly stated otherwise) we accept either -
-- [CAIP format](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md#test-cases): for any on chain addresses ***We strongly recommend using this address format***.
-(Example : ETH MAINNET address will be like `eip155:1:0xab16a96d359ec26a11e2c2b3d8f8b8942d5bfcdb`)

- **Note** - For chat related restapis, the address is in the format: eip155:&lt;address&gt; instead of eip155:&lt;chainId&gt;:&lt;address&gt;

-- ETH address format: only for backwards compatibility.
-(Example: `0xab16a96d359ec26a11e2c2b3d8f8b8942d5bfcdb`)
+# Examples

-### A very basic example of using SDK sockets in a React App
+## Basic example of using SDK sockets in a React App

 ```
 import { useState, useEffect } from "react";